Capybara0827/DATA70202_SDK_Finance_Project/README.md

 The collaboration🤝 focuses on leveraging their platform to analyse a unique dataset of synthetic transaction data within digital wallets to detect fraudulent activity.

-The project aligns with both product development and data management life cycles, encompassing data preparation, data visualisation, data engineering, algorithm selection, analysis, and integration into transaction processing flows.
+The project aligns with both product development and data management life cycles, encompassing data preparation, data visualisation, data engineering, algorithm selection, analysis, and integration into transaction processing flows🧑‍💻.

-The specific objectives include selecting a relevant dataset of synthetic transactions, analysing the data to uncover anomalies and patterns, developing machine learning models for fraud detection, and evaluating the models.
+The specific objectives include selecting a relevant dataset of synthetic transactions, analysing the data to uncover anomalies and patterns 🤥, developing machine learning models for fraud detection, and evaluating the models.

-By utilising SDK.finance's API-driven platform and focusing on synthetic transactions within digital wallets which amount to more than 16 million, the research aims to enhance security and fraud prevention in the financial ecosystem.
+By utilising SDK.finance's API-driven platform and focusing on synthetic transactions within digital wallets which amount to more than 16 million, the research aims to enhance security and fraud prevention in the financial ecosystem 🔧.